 Charge up in your car on your way to the location to keep battery levels as high as possible.
 If you have an available power source, charge whenever you can to stay accessible.
 Lunch and make-up /wardrobe may be good places to get a 5-10 minute charge.

-And remember, stop checking Facebook and Twitter on set.
+And remember, stop checking social media on set.
 Building your personal brand may seem important, but over the course of a long day it will drain your battery fast.
-Save your phone for only the tasks at hand.
+Save your phone only for the tasks at hand.

 7. Build rapport with your 1st AD